Lemon Law in AlabamaGet detailed Vehicle History Report in 3 Easy Steps

 Dealers are not considered at fault for lemon cars.
 Manufacturers must bear the blame for your vehicle troubles.

-After complaining to the seller, you may want to file a complaint with Alabama's Consumer Affairs.
+After reporting your lemon to the car dealership or the vehicle's manufacturer, you may want to file a complaint with Alabama's Office of the Attorney General Consumer Affairs department.
 You can file your complaint online or by mail.
 You will need to supply the receipts from your purchase and subsequent repairs, as well as documentation of all letters, phone calls, or e-mails trying to resolve the matter.

 The next course of action, if you cannot get the matter resolved easily, is to consult with an attorney.
 Gather up all documentation and make an appointment with a lawyer specializing in consumer affairs.